Running a small business in California? Then you’ll probably need a state business license.

 Each city likely has a different method for determining your business license’s fees.
 It varies, but CA business license fees are usually based on:

 If your business is new or you’re not making enough revenue yet, your CA business license fee could be based on a flat rate (more on this in a bit).

-In general, you can expect your State of California business license to be approved within 45 days.
+In general, you can expect your business license to be approved by the State of California within 45 days.